qriousone/code-references/Javascript/README.md

 The answer is never, or almost never.
 Certainly never more than one level.
 Multi-level class hierarchies are an anti-pattern.
 I’ve been issuing this challenge for years, and the only answers I’ve ever heard fall into one of several common misconceptions.
 More frequently, the challenge is met with silence.

 --
 *Elliott, Eric.
-"10 Interview Questions Every JavaScript Developer Should Know.
+"10 Interview Questions Every JavaScript Developer Should Know."
 Medium, Medium, Oct 2, 2015,*
 *https://medium.com/javascript-scene/10-interview-questions-every-javascript-developer-should-know-6fa6bdf5ad9*5